cardboard-iguana/cardboard-iguana.com/log/2021-10-29-tryhackme-complete-beginner.md

 openssl passwd -1 -salt $SALT $PASSWORD
 ```

-It’s also possible to have *multiple* users with the same UID and GID in /etc/passwd (wut?).
-So this is a way of “cloning” the root account.
+It's also possible to have *multiple* users with the same UID and GID in /etc/passwd (wut?).
+So this is a way of "cloning" the root account.

 ### Escaping the Vi Editor